 The system is very easy to set up and you shouldn’t need long to get your staff up to speed using it.

-Once you’re up and running with Clover, you can make use of extensive reporting and insights that can show you all types of information about your sales and what your business—and your competitors—are doing.
+Once you’re up and running, you can make use of extensive reporting and insights that can show you all types of information about your sales and what your business—and your competitors—are doing.
 You can also get great insights about your workforce, inventory, and customers.

 The company also allows you to integrate with more than 200 software apps, so you can build the platform that’s just right for your specifications.